protocol/nft-website/docs/tutorial/batch-minting.md

 ```

-## Performance

-> TODO: Add performance considerations for each method

 ### ERC-721A: An Alternative

-[ERC-721A]() is an alternative ERC-721 implementation by the Azuki NFT development team.
+[ERC-721A](https://www.erc721a.org/) is an alternative ERC-721 implementation by the Azuki NFT development team.
 It was designed primarily for batch-minting with very low gas fees compared to conventional ERC-721 and ERC-1155.
 According to the developers, the new algorithm enables minting multiple NFTs for essentially the same cost as minting a single NFT at the expense of more complexity by means of several optimization tactics, such as removal of duplicate storage from OpenZeppelin’s ERC721Enumerable and updating the owner’s balance and other data once per batch mint request instead of per minted NFT.

-> TODO: Wrap here
+## Conclusion

+There is a few ways to approach batch-upload and -minting hundreds or thousands of your NFTs and their assets on NFT.storage and Ethereum.
+However, the most recommended way is to employ `uploadDirectory` to upload files on NFT.storage and `ERC-1155` for batch-minting on Ethereum.

 <ContentStatus />